In the AI Era, Code Is Cheap. Reputation Isn’t.

 1. Think.
 Then think again.

-- The context you provide
+- Context you provide

 - Your own coding abilities (the most important factor)